Snack storage ideas that promote independence!

 Tada!!
 A small, shoebox, 6×6 tote which holds their refrigerated snacks for the day.
 They are easy to open and has plenty of room for their food.
 I have each labeled with their name and they love to look and see what snacks they have for the day!

 Both the containers fit perfectly side by side in the fridge.
 I fill them up in the morning when I am packing my husbands lunch, usually yogurt and string cheese.

 I have a hatred for bananas.
 I don’t eat bananas.
 I haven’t been able to since they made me sick when I was pregnant.
 But besides that, the smell of bananas permeates the entire lunch box or container you are using.
-One of my many, many, many, many, many pet peeves, along with my nap being interrupted.
 So I needed to find another container to put bananas and dry goods in that do not need to be refrigerated.